Flynn’s Honey Investment Continued……

 Extracting the honey from the honey combs.

-Grandad sliced the caps off the honey combs with a hot special purpose electric knife and Flynn slotted them into a honey extractor.
 The extractor uses centrifugal force to extract the honey from the combs.
 It was Flynn’s job to spin the extractor, which proved to be a lot of fun.
 Although everything nearby became sticky with escaping honey, including Flynn!

-Checking the temperature of the honey
+Checking the temperature of the honey.

-Yummy raw honey - a great enterprise venture
+Yummy raw honey — a great enterprise venture.

 Flynn’s brother Jai, and a family friend Jack, stopped by to lend a hand.
 Many hands made light work and before long, after warming and sieving the honey, it was sealed into 10kg buckets.

-Angry bees don’t take too kindly to people robbing their hives.
-It was pretty amazing that Flynn managed to do all this work without getting stung!
-His Grandad and Dad weren’t so fortunate though!
+Angry bees do not take too kindly to people robbing their hives.
+It was pretty amazing that Flynn managed to do all this work without getting stung.
+His Grandad and Dad were not so fortunate though!

-Enterprising Flynn paid cash for 80kgs of honey from his Grandad.
-He loaded it all up in our car to take it back to his home.
-It was a large investment for a twelve year old and Flynn, knowing its value, took great care to ensure that the honey was well sealed and cushioned for the long trip home.
-He didn’t want it spilling, nor did he want any ants finding their way into his containers.
+It was a large investment for a twelve-year-old and Flynn, knowing its value, took great care to ensure that the honey was well sealed and cushioned for the long trip home.
+He did not want it spilling, nor did he want any ants finding their way into his containers.

-Filling tubs with Grandad
+Filling tubs with Grandad.

 Flynn wanted to sell his honey at retail.
-He had done his research and found that honey generally sold in shops for around $12 or $13 a kg.
-He had a unique product.
-It was tasty, raw and full of enzymes, which are generally destroyed during commercial pasteurization processes.
+He had done his research and found that honey generally sold in shops for around $12 or $13 a kilogram.

-He had also searched online for plastic honey pots.
-We discussed with him that people would pay a premium for his product if it looked professionally bottled and not sold in recycled jam jars.
-New plastic honey pots weren’t cheap!
-The larger the order, the better the price.
+Flynn had also searched online for plastic honey pots.
+We discussed with him that people would pay a premium for his product if it looked professionally bottled and was not sold in recycled jam jars.

 Flynn made his order over the phone and bought five hundred 500ml pots.
 These were delivered by mail within a few days, arriving in a massive cardboard box.